Mullein

 Drug Interactions

 Start with small amounts to gauge your body’s response.
 Quality sourcing matters—poorly processed mullein retains more irritating plant debris.
-Stop using mullein if you experience concerning symptoms.
 When in doubt, consult a healthcare professional familiar with herbal medicine.

 Legal Status

-Here’s what you should know: some regions label mullein as a noxious weed due to its aggressive growing habits.
+Here’s an important distinction: some regions label mullein as a noxious weed due to its aggressive growing habits.
 This environmental designation has nothing to do with safety concerns or restrictions on personal use.

 State Environmental Classifications: